Scinawa/CQT-experiments/README.md

 This project provides a benchmarking suite for quantum experiments.
 The system uses a batch runner (`scripts_executor`) that executes experiments defined in an ini configuration file, organizing results in a standardized directory structure.

-To test your software, you have to call
++To test your software, you have to call:

-`./run_sinq20.sh`
+`sbatch run_sinq20.sh`

+if you want to submit a batch of experiments, or:

+`srun -p sinq20 run_sinq20.sh`

+to execute the job in "run" (i.e. non-batch) mode.

 ## Project Structure